The Two Worlds of Jennie Logan: Plot

 Michael Logan and his wife, Jennie, are trying to salvage their marriage after Jennie finds out about Michael's infidelity.
 They move into an old Victorian house in rural New England.
 In the attic, Jennie, who is a Victorian at heart, finds an authentic Victorian white dress under a protective cover, thick with dust.
 The dress is intact except for one small tear at the shoulder.

 After having the dress repaired, Jennie decides to wear it and admires herself in the mirror in the attic.
 She develops an excruciating headache, and the room swirls around her.
 When the headache ceases, she finds herself still up in the attic and in the dress, but the attic is now an artist's studio, complete with Victorian decor.
 She hears a woman scream and a man's voice downstairs yelling, "Pamela."
 Terrified, Jennie shuts her eyes and finds herself back in the present.

 At first she assumes she was dreaming or hallucinating, yet Jennie experiences further similar episodes.
 She decides to learn more about her new house and goes to the local historical museum, where an elderly curator named Mrs. Bates explains to her that the house belonged to artist David Reynolds in the year 1899.
 She explains how David claimed to have seen the ghost of his dead wife several times and called out to her, but she disappeared each time.
 David died under mysterious circumstances on the night of the turn of the century.
 Legend has it that he was murdered during a duel, or that the woman he loved killed him, but no-one knows for certain.
 Also at the museum is a painting that Mrs. Bates says is a portrait of David's wife Pamela.
 Mrs. Bates remarks on the woman's striking resemblance to Jennie.

 Intrigued, Jennie keeps going back and forth between the two worlds by wearing the antique dress.
 When David first sees her again, he mistakes her for Pamela but quickly learns that it isn't her when Jennie introduces herself.
 Jennie realizes that what David mistook for his wife's ghostly appearances were really Jennie appearing in and out of time.
-When Jennie confides in her husband Michael, he doesn't believe she is really time-traveling and thinks that she is going crazy.
+When Jennie confides in her husband Michael, he doesn't believe she is really time-traveling and thinks that she is losing her sanity.
 He urges her to go see a psychiatrist, Dr. Erica Lauren.

 Mrs. Bates takes Jennie to see "Aunt Betty", an extremely old woman who was alive at the time of David's murder.
 However, she is unable to shed any light on the situation.